2001 Belgian Grand Prix: First start and Burti's accident

-As Burti was about to pass Irvine on the inside at Blanchimont corner on lap five, Irvine was caught off guard and stayed on the racing line, putting Burti's left-hand wheels onto the grass.
+As Burti was about to pass Irvine on the inside at the high-speed Blanchimont corner on lap five, Irvine was caught off guard and stayed on the racing line, putting Burti's left-hand wheels onto the grass.
 Burti's right-front wheel and Irvine's Jaguar made contact. removing Burti's front wing and downforce.
 Irvine drove over the Prost's front wing and destroyed it.
 Burti was sent spearing across the gravel trap and into a four-deep tyre barrier at 150 mph.
 The front of Burti's full-face crash helmet broke as it took the full force of the 111 g0 impact.
 Further injury to Burti was prevented because a head and neck restraint absorbed the impact.

 Irvine went off the track with the right-hand wheels removed from his Jaguar.
 He exited his car to assist the track marshals in removing the tyres pinned to Burti and released his car from the barrier.
 Räikkönen stopped with a transmission failure as Frentzen and Marques made pit stops.
 The safety car was deployed before the race was stopped.
 All the remaining drivers went on the starting grid to await the restart.
 Meanwhile, the FIA medical delegate Sid Watkins arrived to direct the extraction of Burti from his car.
 Burti was transported to the circuit's medical centre by ambulance with no emergency treatment.
 After a medical inspection, he was flown by helicopter to the Centre hospitalier universitaire de Liège in a conscious and stable condition with a serious concussion.